ychuang789/labelapi/README.md

 }'
 ```

-​	Replace your own API address with port
+Replace your own API address with port.

+Since in the demonstration of this document we only run single queue, noted that If you have multiple queues, you may add `"queue": "<your queue name>"` at the end of the request body to execute multiple tasks in the same time.

-​	For each configuration in request body (feel free to edit them to fit your task):
+For each configuration in request body (feel free to edit them to fit your task):

 | name                    | description                                                  |
 | ----------------------- | ------------------------------------------------------------ |